Tuason066/Portfolio/README.md

 # I'm Open For Work/Internship

-Hi 👋, I'm Jeffrey Tuason a Front-end Developer.
+Hi 👋, I'm Jeffrey Tuason a Software Engineer.

 - [Contact Me ](#developer)

 ## About Me

-I am highly motivated self-taught **Front-end Web Developer** with a passion for creating pixel-perfect designs and seamless user experiences.
-Seeking a position where I can leverage my skills in HTML5, CSS3, JavaScript (ES6), and other tech stack I have to deliver high quality web applications.
+As a driven and innovative <strong>Software Engineer</strong> with a strong foundation in Computer Technology, I'm excited to bring my skills and passion to a forward-thinking team.
+With a keen eye for detail and a passion for crafting exceptional user experiences, I excel in creating visually stunning and highly functional web applications using cutting-edge technologies like Nextjs, Reactjs, and PHP.
+I'm now looking for a challenging role that will allow me to leverage my skills, expand my expertise, and contribute to the development of innovative solutions that make a real impact.
+Let's build something amazing together!

 ## Table of contents